TSavo/AutoMarket/docs/PROVIDER_SHOWCASE.md

 ## 🎬 Ready to Create Something Epic?

-AutoMarket isn't just a media processing platform - it's a creative powerhouse that makes the impossible possible.
+Prizm isn't just a media processing platform - it's a creative powerhouse that makes the impossible possible.
 From simple one-liners to complex multi-provider pipelines, you can build anything you imagine.

 **Start with a single provider, scale to the entire AI ecosystem! 🚀**